-Minimum Qualification Requirements Assets Qualifications and Skills University degree in law.
-Excellent command of spoken and written English.
+Minimum Qualification Requirements Assets Qualifications and Skills University degree in law or social sciences focusing on law.
+Excellent command of spoken and written Turkish and English.
 Master's or Ph.D.
-Degree in public law, security studies, human rights law, criminal law or other relevant field.
-Excellent spoken and written command of Turkish or an EU language.
+Degree in public law, security studies, human rights law or any other relevant field within social sciences.
+Excellent spoken and written command of an EU language.
 General Professional Experience Minimum 10 (ten) years of professional experience in academia, public, private or civil society institutions working on the security sector.
-More than 10 (ten) years of professional experience.
-Former experience in EU funded projects.
-Former experience in legal review.
-Experience in working with government institutions/ security sector organizations/NGOs or universities of Turkey.
-Former experience in drafting laws and regulations.
-Former experience in working in areas that involve democratic oversight of the security sector or policecitizen relations or international human rights standards and principles.
-Knowledge of European Crime Prevention Boards and Legislation and their conformity with the democratic principles.
+More than 10 (ten) years of professional experience in academia, public, private or civil society institutions working on the security sector Former experience in EU funded projects.Former experience in drafting laws and regulations.
+Former experience in working in areas that involve democratic oversight of the security sector or police-citizen relations or international human rights standards and principles.
+Experience in working with government institutions/ security sector organizations of Turkey and /or EU countries.
+Knowledge of Turkish penal law-related projects and/or activities.

+Specific

+Professional

+Experience

-Minimum Qualification Requirements Assets Specific Professional Experience Minimum 5 (five) years of professional experience in the field of public administration system and/or legislation on the internal security sector and/or human rights and/or European principles and standards in public administration reform in civilian oversight of internal security and/or law enforcement.
-Advanced knowledge of functioning of internal security sector in Turkey and law enforcement.
-Having publications on security sector reform from a comparative perspective.
+- Minimum 5 (five) years of professional experience in the field of public administration system and/or legislation on the internal security sector and/or human rights and/or European principles and standards in public administration reform on civilian oversight of internal security and/or law enforcement. - Advanced knowledge of functioning of internal security sector in Turkey and law enforcement.

+• Having publications on legal review.